facelessuser/soupsieve/docs/src/markdown/about/development.md

 A compound selector gets parsed into pieces.
 Each part of a specific compound selector is usually assigned to an attribute in a single `Selector` object.
 The attributes of the `Selector` object may be as simple as a boolean or a string, but they can also be a tuple of of `SelectorList` objects.
 In the case of `#!css *:not(p, div)`, `#!css *` will be a `SelectorList` with one `Selector`.
 The `#!css :not(p, div)` selector list will be a tuple containing one `SelectorList` of two `Selectors` (one for `p` and one for `div`) under the `selectors` attribute of the `#!css *` `Selector`.

 In short, `Selectors` are always contained within a `SelectorList`, and a compound selector is a single `Selector` object that may chain other `SelectorLists` objects depending on the complexity of the compound selector.
-If you provide a selector list, than you will get multiple `Selector` objects (one for each compound selector in the list) which in turn may chain other `Selector` objects.
+If you provide a selector list, then you will get multiple `Selector` objects (one for each compound selector in the list) which in turn may chain other `Selector` objects.

 ### `SelectorList`